alephnull7/study-guide-generator-api/README.md

 **These routes require a valid token in the request header**

 * GET
-  * `/api/classrooms/:id`: returns the students for the classroom corresponding to `id`
+  * `/api/classrooms/students/:id`: returns the students for the classroom corresponding to `id`
+  * `/api/classrooms/artifacts/:id`: returns the artifacts for the classroom corresponding to `id`
+  * `/api/classrooms/:uid`: returns the classrooms instructed by user corresponding to `uid`
-  * `/api/classrooms/instructors/:uid`: returns the classrooms instructed by user corresponding to `uid`
+  * `/api/classrooms/:uid/:course`: returns the classrooms instructed by user corresponding to `uid` and for the course corresponding to `course`

 * POST
   * `/api/classroom`: creates the classroom corresponding to the information in the below body
   ```json lines